We fuss over minor things. Wanting more, seeing perfection…

 But it was the comments on that article that spoke to me most of all.
 People had been obsessing over those cords!
 And who knows how many other minor, trivial details of their home decor?
 How did we of the First World get like this?

-Instead of counting our blessings, we fuss over minor issues.
+Instead of counting our blessings, we fuss over minor things.
 Wanting more.
 Seeking perfection.

 And I’m guilty too.
 So I’m thankful for that article.
-It served to help me remember how many things I, as a First World citizen, have.
+It served to help remind me how many things I, as a First World citizen, have…and take for granted.
 Most people in the Third World would just rejoice over having lights, messy cords and all.
 In fact, I don’t think they’d be looking at the cords at all!

 So I’m saying a special prayer today.